ReactiveX/rxjs/doc/pipeable-operators.md

 ## What?

 What is a pipeable operator?
 Simply put, a function that can be used with the current `let` operator.
-It's the origin of the name, for better or worse.
+It used to be the origin of the name ("lettable"), but that was confusing and we call them "pipeable" now because they're intended to be used with the `pipe` utility.
 A pipeable operator is basically any function that returns a function with the signature: `<T, R>(source: Observable<T>) => Observable<R>`.

 There is a `pipe` method built into `Observable` now at `Observable.prototype.pipe` that сan be used to compose the operators in similar manner to what you're used to with dot-chaining (shown below).